Adeshppp/Shopit-A-Microservices-Based-Online-Shopping-Platform/README.md

 Please note that using Docker is recommended for consistency and ease of deployment across various environments.
 However, the alternate method provides flexibility for specific use cases or preferences.

+## Authentication Mechanism for Discovery Server

+In our microservices architecture, we have successfully implemented an authentication mechanism using Keycloak for our order and product services.
+However, we have yet to configure authentication for our discovery server.
+The reason is that the discovery server is accessed through a web browser, not through a tool like Postman, which allows us to add authentication parameters easily.

+To address this, we will enable basic authentication for the discovery server.
+Basic authentication allows us to provide a username and password when accessing the discovery server's URL.
+This way, we can secure access to the server without the need for complex token-based authentication like in the other services.

+### Setting up Basic Authentication for Discovery Server

+To enable basic authentication for the discovery server, follow these steps:

+1. Open the configuration file of the discovery server (e.g., application.properties).

+2. Add the following properties to enable basic authentication:

+#### Enable basic authentication

+spring.security.user.name=your_username

+spring.security.user.password=your_password

+Replace your_username and your_password with the desired credentials.
+The ROLE_USER specifies the role assigned to the authenticated user.

+Save the changes and restart the discovery server for the new configuration to take effect.

+### Accessing the Discovery Server

+After enabling basic authentication, when you access the discovery server's URL through a web browser, you will be prompted to enter the username and password.
+Upon successful authentication, you will be granted access to the discovery server's information and endpoints.

+Please note that basic authentication is suitable for browser-based access but may not be ideal for programmatic access or API calls.
+For API calls, we recommend continuing to use the Keycloak-based authentication in the order and product services, as it provides more robust security features.

+With basic authentication in place for the discovery server, our microservices architecture will be better protected against unauthorized access, ensuring a more secure environment for our applications.

 ## Contributing